 TGme editor: Please Change NOTE-4 in page 2789 as follows (#8070)

-NOTE 4—The total number of peer-to-peer TWT agreements and of individual TWT agreements between a non-AP STA and its AP can be up to 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits. (#8070)
+NOTE 4—A peer-to-peer TWT agreement is a form of individual TWT agreement, and therefore, the total number of individual TWT agreements including peer-to-peer TWT agreements established between a non-AP STA and its associated AP cannot exceed 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits. (#8070)

 TGme editor: Please Change the sentence in page 2789, line 45 as follows

-Upon receiving a Channel Usage Request frame with the Usage Mode field (#8071) set to 0 or 1, the AP supporting channel usage shall send a Channel Usage Response frame including one or more Channel Usage elements.
+Upon receiving a Channel Usage Request frame with the Usage Mode field in a Channel Usage element (#8071) set to 0 or 1, the AP supporting channel usage shall send a Channel Usage Response frame including one or more Channel Usage elements.

 TGme editor: Please change the fifth paragraph in page 2790 as follows

 An AP that successfully sets up a peer-to-peer TWT agreement after receiving a Channel Usage Request frame with a TWT Elements field from a non-AP STA may indicate the lifetime of the peer-to-peer TWT agreement for the corresponding TWT element(s) in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Response frame and shall set the corresponding Timeout Interval Type field to 5.
-An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze state at the start of the peer-to-peer TWT SP and back to its original power management mode (#8073) at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP, , .( #8074)
+An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze state at the start of the peer-to-peer TWT SP and back to its original power management mode (i.e. the power management mode it had before entering the peer-to-peer TWT SP) (#8073) at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP, in which case, for the remaining portion of that peer-to-peer TWT SP, the AP shall consider the power management mode and power state of the non-AP STA based on the information carried in the frame received from the non-AP STA.( #8074)

 TGme editor: Please change the last paragraph in page 2788 as follows

-A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits, may negotiate a peer-to-peer TWT schedule with its associated AP, to indicate up (#8077)the service period, and optionally the channel operation, of a channel-usage-aidable BSS or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
+A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 in the HE Capabilities element that it transmits, may negotiate a peer-to-peer TWT schedule with its associated AP, to indicate (#8077)the service period, and optionally the channel operation, of a channel-usage-aidable BSS or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
 Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) and 9.4.2.198 (TWT element) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved.
 Each TWT element in the TWT Elements field applies to all the Channel Entry subfields of the Channel Usage Elements field.
 The non-AP STA may indicate the lifetime of the requested peer-to-peer TWT agreement in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Request frame and shall set the Timeout Interval Type field to 5.